okcashpro/okcash/doc/readme-qt.rst

 A warning for people using the *static binary* version of BlackCoin on a Linux/UNIX-ish system (tl;dr: **Berkely DB databases are not forward compatible**).

-The static binary version of BlackCoin is linked against libdb4.8 (see also `this Debian issue`_).
+The static binary version of BlackCoin is linked against libdb 5.0 (see also `this Debian issue`_).

 Now the nasty thing is that databases from 5.X are not compatible with 4.X.